tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze.md

 You will see the same results, followed by the happy word "Complete!".

-## Analyzing more than one URL

-As it happens, most folks have multiple applications in their environment that they would like to assess and migrate to the cloud.
-There are a couple of ways to assess multiple applications, depending on what data you have, you might try these options:

-- Simply save a list of URLs in a text file and use that as input.

-    `` tidal analyze my_urls.txt --upload ``

-- You can also utlise [(link to tidal discover - which will output the urls )] as input.

-    `` tidal discover [urls output] | tidal analyze ``

 ## Importing to Tidal Migrations

-After recieving the results, you can import it to the Tidal Migrations isntance with the following flag:
+After recieving the results, you can import it to your Tidal Migrations account with the following flag:

-`--upload `
+`tidal analyze my_urls.txt --upload `

 You also have the option to save the results in a JSON file to import at a later time.
 This can be done with the flag:

-`--upload-file string`
+`tidal analyze my_urls.txt --upload-file results.txt`